Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.32
+- Toc updated
+- Fixed a bug with resource scanning and notifications on resources.
+- Fixed the trainer frame.
+- Fixed a bug with deeprun tram zone.
+- Fixed a bug with the quest rewards frame.
+- Fixed the Mob > Target Menu feature.

 ## Changes in Wow Login Tool r1.8
 - Tried to fix the only first character in the list is recognized issue that some users have.
 As the root cause of that issue still is unclear, it's just a try.
 Any feedback if it is working now is highly appreciated.
 - Added an 9th main menu entry Version without a submenu to output the current WoW Login Tool version.